jacmoe/jacmoes-content/blog/2016/december/good-bye-disqus-and-google-analytics.md

 I wrote a script that imported my comments from Disqus, and they are now stored safely on my server.

-Any email addresses are encrypted, so in the highly unlikely event that someone manages to compromise the data, they won't be able to steal any personal information, because they don't have the encryption key.
+Any email addresses are encrypted so in the highly unlikely event that someone manages to compromise the data, they won't be able to steal any personal information, because they don't have the encryption key.

 ## You are welcome ##